Jason-Toh/Pong/README.md

 ## Instructions

-⬆️ to move the padde up
+W or ⬆️ to move the padde up

-⬇️ to move the paddle down
+S or ⬇️ to move the paddle down